 [Hardware Meta is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn a commission from qualifying purchases.
 This article may contain affiliate links.]

-At its core, the Alice case is a metal motherboard tray surrounded by a plastic frame reminiscent of a milk crate – only bigger – then wrapped in in your choice of a fabric sleeve either in gray or white with black “InWin” logos.
+At its core, the Alice case is a metal motherboard tray.
+Surrounding it is a plastic frame reminiscent of a milk crate, only bigger, wrapped in your choice of a fabric sleeve either in gray or white with black “InWin” logos.
 That’s not to say it looks bad – just really different.

 The Alice chassis comes wrapped in a plastic bag in a cardboard box, with a small foam insert to protect the plastic top.
 Inside the Alice is an extra fabric sleeve and a small baggy of accessories like standoffs and zip-ties.
 Our unit also shipped with an extra box that included four of InWin’s Sirius Loop RGB fans.
 Although they are quite awesome, they aren’t standard when you order the case.

 The Alice is a bit odd looking; when I went upstairs with it my wife was excited because she thought it was a laundry hamper and thought I was cleaning the house.
 Ever since then, I can’t not see “laundry hamper.”
 It is marketed as a gaming PC chassis, and it might well be for some folks.

 However, I feel that this design lends itself better to a business running a PC as a kiosk, or digital signage out in a lobby – or perhaps a functional piece of stylish art in a living room where it can be blended in with modern decor?
 Or in any setting where you need a PC, but don’t necessarily want to have something blocky, flashy, or mechanical-looking in your environment.
 Exterior cable management is a breeze.
 The PSU cable enters at the bottom in one of the chassis feet.
 All other cables are routed out the top, but hidden by the “lid”.